cinarkaan/Rumaroll-Unity3d--/README.md

 <h2>Exceptionals</h2>

-<p>To implemented OOP prencibles into game , the exceptional classes has been created.</p>
+<p>To implement OOP principles into game , the exceptional classes has been created.
+At the both side singleplayer and multiplayer the exceptionals was used to avoid code repeat</p>